Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares of Stock

 - On Monday, December 4th, Marc Benioff sold 15,000 shares of Salesforce stock.
 The stock was sold at an average price of $251.38, for a total transaction of $3,770,700.00.

-Several equities research analysts recently weighed in on the stock.
-Canaccord Genuity Group upped their price objective on shares of Salesforce from $250.00 to $265.00 and gave the stock a “buy” rating in a report on Thursday, August 31st.
-Mizuho upped their price target on shares of Salesforce from $255.00 to $280.00 and gave the stock a “buy” rating in a research note on Thursday, November 30th.
-Evercore ISI raised their price objective on shares of Salesforce from $275.00 to $290.00 and gave the company an “outperform” rating in a research note on Thursday, November 30th.
-JMP Securities upped their target price on Salesforce from $275.00 to $293.00 and gave the stock a “market outperform” rating in a research report on Thursday, November 30th.
-Finally, Northland Securities lifted their price target on Salesforce from $210.00 to $220.00 and gave the company a “market perform” rating in a research report on Friday, September 1st.
-One analyst has rated the stock with a sell rating, twelve have issued a hold rating, twenty-five have issued a buy rating and two have assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $256.31.
+A number of equities analysts recently issued reports on CRM shares.
+Northland Securities increased their target price on Salesforce from $210.00 to $220.00 and gave the stock a “market perform” rating in a report on Friday, September 1st.
+Citigroup increased their target price on Salesforce from $229.00 to $247.00 and gave the stock a “neutral” rating in a report on Friday, November 24th.
+Roth Mkm increased their target price on Salesforce from $242.00 to $265.00 and gave the stock a “buy” rating in a report on Thursday, August 31st.
+Robert W. Baird increased their target price on Salesforce from $210.00 to $220.00 and gave the stock a “neutral” rating in a report on Thursday, August 31st.
+Finally, Needham & Company LLC raised their price objective on Salesforce from $250.00 to $275.00 and gave the company a “buy” rating in a research note on Thursday, November 30th.
+One research analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-six have given a buy rating and two have assigned a strong buy rating to the company.
+According to data from MarketBeat, Salesforce presently has an average rating of “Moderate Buy” and a consensus target price of $259.61.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Farmers & Merchants Trust Co of Chambersburg PA increased its stake in shares of Salesforce by 374.1% during the 2nd quarter.
-Farmers & Merchants Trust Co of Chambersburg PA now owns 128 shares of the CRM provider’s stock worth $27,000 after purchasing an additional 101 shares during the last quarter.
-Union Savings Bank acquired a new position in Salesforce during the second quarter worth $27,000.
-GHP Investment Advisors Inc. raised its holdings in Salesforce by 30.4% during the fourth quarter.
-GHP Investment Advisors Inc. now owns 270 shares of the CRM provider’s stock valued at $36,000 after buying an additional 63 shares in the last quarter.
-Live Oak Investment Partners acquired a new stake in shares of Salesforce in the fourth quarter worth about $36,000.
-Finally, Peoples Bank KS bought a new stake in shares of Salesforce during the 3rd quarter worth about $39,000.
-Institutional investors own 77.52% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in CRM.
+Farmers & Merchants Trust Co of Chambersburg PA grew its holdings in Salesforce by 374.1% during the 2nd quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 128 shares of the CRM provider’s stock valued at $27,000 after buying an additional 101 shares in the last quarter.
+Union Savings Bank purchased a new position in Salesforce during the 2nd quarter valued at about $27,000.
+GHP Investment Advisors Inc. boosted its position in shares of Salesforce by 30.4% during the 4th quarter.
+GHP Investment Advisors Inc. now owns 270 shares of the CRM provider’s stock valued at $36,000 after acquiring an additional 63 shares during the last quarter.
+Live Oak Investment Partners bought a new stake in shares of Salesforce during the 4th quarter valued at about $36,000.
+Finally, Peoples Bank KS bought a new stake in shares of Salesforce during the 3rd quarter valued at about $39,000.
+Hedge funds and other institutional investors own 77.52% of the company’s stock.

 Salesforce, Inc provides Customer Relationship Management (CRM) technology that brings companies and customers together worldwide.
 The company's service includes sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and service that enables companies to deliver trusted and highly personalized customer service and support at scale.